 Armin thinks about how the idea isn’t exactly far-fetched and quickly swipes the chicken breasts from their hiding place.
 He unwraps it from the paper, humming a tune as he starts the stove and plants the chicken inside the pan.

 Annie stares out the window while Armin cooks.
 Beyond the walls is where her desire for a normal life was born, sitting alone in the house she grew up in.
-Guilt vines around Annie’s heart as she ponders how Father is doing, how disappointed he would be to see her not only being friendly with the enemy, but to be working on a family of her own with one of them too.
+Guilt vines around Annie’s heart, wondering how Father is doing, how disappointed he would be to see her not only being friendly with the enemy, but working on a family with one of the island devils too.
 The frightened child inside still yearns for his praise and love, begs to be released from her duties.

 It’s a cycle she worries she’ll impose on her children too.